areologist/nicolas-cage/README.md

 ## WT*

-This is a basic demonstration of an Angular 1.5 app with ES2015/Babel and component architecture.
+This is a basic demonstration of an Angular 1.5 app with ES2015/Babel and component structure.

-Intentionally absurd to reinforce that this is **not a seed project**.

 *Infrastructure for serious app missing, such as proper build system, tests, test runner, a legit data access layer, etc.; to say nothing of